Glossary

 Solid Moulding

-A moulding produced from a single piece of wood, as distinguished from finger-jointed mouldings which are produced from two or more pieces of wood jointed together end to end.
+A moulding produced from a single piece of wood, as distinguished from finger-jointed mouldings, which are produced from two or more pieces of wood jointed together end-to-end.

 Sound, Tight Knots